 - 2013 CALGreen Intervening Code Changes Effective July 1, 2015 (PDF)

 Compliance Forms and Worksheets

-HCD developed the forms and worksheets to support users in meeting CALGreen documentation requirements.
+HCD developed forms and worksheets to support users in meeting CALGreen documentation requirements.
 The forms and worksheets are offered only as aids, which may be used to show compliance with CALGreen, and are not State mandated.
-You may download and modify the forms to fit the needs of an individual or local enforcing agency.
+Contact the State Housing Law Program at 800.952.8356 to obtain copies of any of the forms or worksheets.
+You may modify the forms to fit the needs of an individual or local enforcing agency.
 Before using the compliance forms, you should always check with the local enforcing agency to verify whether any jurisdiction-specific forms are required.